What is SHJ?

 The Society for Humanistic Judaism’s commitment to Jewish continuity forms the foundation of its youth program.
 Dedicated to providing positive Jewish experiences for cultural Jews, the Society creates supportive environments – congregational youth groups, post-mitzvah educational programs, annual conclaves, university havurot, web chat lists – through which many teens and university students can discover a meaningful and relevant Jewish experience.
 The North American youth organization is called HuJews.

 - Enables Humanistic Jews throughout North America to communicate with each other.

 - Helps to organize Humanistic Jewish communities, congregations, and havurot.

 - Serves the needs of individual Humanistic Jews who do not live near communities that espouse their beliefs.

 - Creates opportunities for Humanistic Jews to meet and work together at conferences and seminars for teens, families, and adults.

 - Creates celebrational, inspirational, and educational resources.

 - Provides a voice on issues of importance to nontheistic Jews.

 - Provides rabbis and certified leaders for Humanistic congregations to conduct ceremonies, Shabbat and holiday celebrations, and educational programs.

-- Publishes a topical journal, Humanistic Judaism twice a year; a member newsletter, Humanorah in the fall and in the spring; a periodic e-newsleter, On the Move with SHJ; and a periodic member e-newsletter, Kesher: Community Connections.
+- Publishes a topical journal, Humanistic Judaism twice a year; a member newsletter, Humanorah in the fall and in the spring; and periodic e-newsletters SHJ News (formerly On The Move) and Members Exclusive (formerly Kesher: Community Connections).